This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 If you catch him having an accident, you can interrupt him by saying ”EH-EH.”
 Take him outside immediately to go to the bathroom.

-If he already had an accident, clean it up with an enzymatic cleaner like Rocco & Roxie’s Stain and Odor Eliminator.
+If he already had an accident, clean it up with an enzymatic cleaner like Puppy In Training’s Stain & Odor Eliminator.
 Just watch him more closely.

 5. Your Puppy’s First Day In Your Home